chiragsakhuja/lc3tools/docs/API.md

 * `source`: The string that the simulator will consume through the keyboard emulator.

+### `void setStringAfter(std::string const & source, uint32_t inst_count)`
+Set the string that the simulator will consume through the keyboard emulator, but only after `inst_count` instructions have been executed.
+This is useful for verifying interrupts, as it takes some initial instructions to set up interrupts.

+Arguments:

+* `source`: The string that the simulator will consume through the keyboard emulator.
+* `inst_count`: The number of instructions that execute before the keyboard press is emulated.

 # Grading Framework
 Additionally, the grading framework provides a set of macros that should be used